 6. Being a Weekend Warrior

 The mistake of the person who tries to fit a week’s worth of exercise into a Saturday afternoon!
 For weight loss, it’s more effective to sustain a moderate workout for longer periods of time than to exercise intensely for only a few minutes.
-There are many sites for workouts and weight loss tips, I found a good site on weight loss and fitness here.
+There are many sites for workouts and weight loss tips, so Google it!
 For others, the expectation that a workout must be intense to be effective can lead to burnout or injury while others abandon their training altogether.

 8. Using bad form